mohaseeb/pycode-cells/README.md

 # pycode-cells
 A minimal "jupyter notebook"-like experience on Emacs.
+This package allows you to split your regular python file into "code cells" that you can execute individually in a python shell process.
 ![pycode-cells-demo](./pycode-cells-demo.gif)

 ## Installation